 Hybrid employees are common in the ministry, especially at smaller churches.
-There are several methods your church can use to create a salary range for a hybrid employee.
+There are several methods your church can use to combine salary data from multiple reports for a hybrid employee.

 Create A Recipe

 Before using any of the method’s below, perform these steps for the employee in question:

 - Identify several similar positions that may match this employee.